-Transport for iX-official weekend excursions is fully arranged by us.
+Transport for iX-official weekend excursions will be fully arranged by us.

 During the internship

 The internships vary in location.
-Some are within walking distance while others require transport.
-Once your internship is finalized we’ll help you work out the transport logistics—all transport expenses are covered, and usually handled with iXperience's Business Uber accounts.
+Some might be within walking distance while others require transport.
+Once your internship is finalized we’ll help you work out the transport logistics.
+Transport expenses to and from your internship are covered.

 How safe is this program?

 At iXperience, our primary focus is on your safety and well-being.
 We chose our current locations because they are the most metropolitan areas of the city, which makes for a unique, modern, and fun experience without compromising on safety.
+During the first week of the program students are introduced to our health and safety protocols by attending a compulsory orientation session hosted by the iX operations and safety teams.
 Additionally, iX staff members and our health and safety officers are on call 24 hours a day to assist students if necessary. iX also encourages students to take responsibility for their own safety by being vigilant and taking precautions, as they would in any foreign place.